 These candle labels and boxes become ultra-desirable by combining a simple geometric pattern with vibrant colors.
 If you’re interested in learning more about how to design your own candle label, check out this in-depth article.

 This wine label uses simple lines to create an interesting geometric image.
 This is a basic design, but by cleverly incorporating color to fill in the geometric shape, a complex pattern is made from a simple design.

 Google's branding is very much based on primary colors and shapes.
 Check out this Google Pixel feature drop video:

 Geometric patterns have been used as a through-line in this campaign, and they work beautifully to carry the story in this advertisement.
-If you look at the full case study, you'll see the shape exploration that was used.
+If you look at the full case study, you'll see the shape exploration used.
 These shapes manifest in typography, icons, and images.

 Creating a brand identity based on geometric patterns and shapes is an excellent solution for hitting the intersection of consistency, appeal, and messaging needed to create engaging visual identities.

 For example, you might generate the identity around squares and rectangles if you want to convey strength and reliability or shape the identity around circles if you’re going to create an atmosphere of community.

 This brand identity created for Baglioni Hotels is built on basic lines and circles in a mixture of vibrant colors, which creates the perfect combination of class and cool.

 Using geometry in logo design is a fantastic way to create striking yet simple logos that make an impact.
 Designers use geometry in logo design to create images, simple abstract symbols, or lettering.

 The key to logo design is simplicity with impact; nothing is simpler than geometric shapes.
 The most famous logos of the world’s most successful companies are made up of basic geometric patterns.